Nintendo Switch Stock Issues Solved? Restocking Of New NES Classic Edition Begin

 — Best Buy (@BestBuy) March 28, 2017

-Given the popularity of Nintendo Switch industry insiders are confident that the gaming console could beat the Nintendo Wii.
+Given the popularity of Nintendo Switch, industry insiders are confident that the gaming console could beat the Nintendo Wii.
 With about 100 million units sold till date, Nintendo Wii is undoubtedly the company’s best-selling home based gaming console.

 [Featured Image by Nintendo]